Pros and Cons of Living in Guatemala

 Expats, digital nomads and retirees living in Guatemala responded:

 "Expats and digital nomads often appreciate the affordability of living in Guatemala.
 The cost of living is much lower than in many other countries, making it an attractive destination for those looking to stretch their budget.
 Additionally, the country is home to a diverse range of cultures and landscapes, from the colonial cities of Antigua and Quetzaltenango to the lush jungles of the Petén.
 Expats and digital nomads also enjoy the friendly and welcoming nature of the local people, who are often eager to share their culture and customs with visitors.
 On the other hand, some expats and digital nomads may find the infrastructure in Guatemala to be lacking, with unreliable public transportation and limited access to high-speed internet.
-Additionally, the country has a high crime rate, which can be a deterrent for some," explained one expat living in Guatemala.
+Additionally, the country has a high crime rate, which can be a deterrent for some," said one in Guatemala.

 Get Quote